triplePatrik/CubeSatADCS/README.md

 of the spacecraft.
 There are different possible ways to represent rotation, but usually, the output is a 7-elements state vector containing the rotation quaternion and the angular rates.

+#### The attitude detumbling task
+The attitude control of a rigid body refers to the ability to intentionally rotate the rigid body.This ability is crucial for spacecrafts since number of subsystems can depend on accurate attitude.

+First step of attitude control task is performance of detumbling.
+When CubeSats are ejected in to space they suffer from uncontrolled rotation.
+This motion can prevent correct operation of some subsystem what can ultimately make the spacecraft useless.

+The attitude detumbling process is the following: measurement and digital signal processing, B-dot control signals generation, torquing.
+The inputs are measurements of the magnetometer and IMU data.

+The outputs are control signals for three perpendicularly acting magnetorquers.
+Additional data like angular rates, magnetic field measurements are also outputted for debugging purposes.

 #### ADS Core
 This project developed an inexpensive Attitude Determination System for CubeSat